```html

 |---|---|

-Main tradeoff: you receive higher monthly income but give up significant upside when the tech market rallies.
+Main tradeoff: You receive higher monthly income but give up significant upside when the tech market rallies.

 You need reliable monthly cash flow to cover expenses or supplement retirement income.
 QYLD's monthly distributions provide predictable income, making it easier to budget than quarterly-paying alternatives.
+However, you must accept that the principal value of your holding may slowly decline over time.

 | Ticker Symbol | QYLD |